bsnichols/GAGA/README.md

 The design of the pipeline can be broken down into three stages: data organisation, GEM analysis and GWAS analysis section.
 The pipeline is designed to take in either raw replicate data and transform it for analysis, or ready transformed data.
 The pipeline then performs a GEM analysis on the data and outputs a Manhattan plot.
 It then performs a GWAS using GAPIT and can be adjusted to run any of the models available in the GAPIT package.
 The best-fit model feature compares the results from the models run in the GWAS and outputs a Manhattan plot for the model that best fits the data.
 Outputs from the pipeline are organised into individual trait folders and an overview of all traits analysed is available to help quickly navigate the results.

-While the plotter aspect of the pipeline is currently configured for the A/C genome requirements of *Brassica napus*, this can be readily adapted for other species.
+While the GEM analysis and plotter functions of the pipeline are currently configured for the A/C genome requirements of *Brassica napus*, this can be readily adapted for other species.

 ## 1 Setting up

 The pipeline runs within the folder it is stored in.
 To begin, place GAGA.R in the folder containing the data required by the pipeline.
 This should include:

-- the trait input data in the .csv format, with the prefix 'totest_', containing the traits to be run (more information on this is detailed in 1.1)
+- the trait input data in the .csv format, with the prefix 'totest_', containing the traits to be run (more information on this is detailed in 2)
 - data for GWAS
     * q matrix in the .txt format, with the prefix 'qmatrix_'
     * SNP file in the .hmp.txt format, with the prefix 'snpfile_'